rachitdani/Spam-Classification-NLP-Project/README.md

 The project is organized as follows:

 - `requirments.txt`: This file lists all the Python libraries and dependencies required to run the project.
-- 'dataset folder': Contains the dataset used for this project
+- `dataset folder`: Contains the dataset used for this project
-- 'main.py': The python file where the entire implementation is performed
+- `main.py`: The python file where the entire implementation is performed

 ## Getting Started